-With a decrease in capital costs and efficiency improvements, the government facilitates with benefits and incentives to adopt solar panels.
+With a decrease in capital costs and efficiency improvements, the government facilitates benefits and incentives for the adoption of solar panels.
 This paves the way for innovative solar-powered technology and gives a great opportunity for startups and solar panel installation companies.

 An Urgent Need to Innovate the Renewable Energy Sector

-With our ever-growing population, solar energy is the key to produce clean energy.
-As the country is rooting towards smart cities, modernizing grids, prioritizing sustainability and promoting efficient solar energy.
+With our ever-growing population, solar energy is the key to producing clean energy.
+As the country is rooting toward smart cities, modernizing grids, prioritizing sustainability, and promoting efficient solar energy.